 Tips for Healthy Living

-- Seek to maintain a healthy weight
+Seek to maintain a healthy weight.

-- Protect your skin from UV radiation
+Protect your skin from ultraviolet (UV) radiation.

-- Have regular physical exams and talk with your doctor about your risk for prostate and other cancers
+Have regular physical exams and talk with your doctor about your risk for prostate and other cancers.

 Smoking and Prostate Cancer

 Studies show that younger men (under 55) who smoke have a greater chance of prostate cancer spread throughout the body.
 If you smoke now, consider stopping to improve your overall health.
-Try to avoid second hand smoke whenever possible.
+Try to avoid secondhand smoke whenever possible.
 Several recent studies link smoking with prostate cancer relapse.
 Click the links below to learn more:

 - Prostate Cancer Risks Increased in Past and Current Smokers, Study Reveals in HNGN